Pubic symphysis diastasis: Prognosis and subsequent pregnancies

 Improvement of pain and symptoms from pubic symphysis diastasis is often seen gradually over the span of six weeks with the risk of pain persisting up to six months in patients undergoing conservative treatment.
 The closure of the symphyseal gap can be seen to be completely resolved on imaging within three months.
 Pregnant patients that undergo pubic symphysis diastasis have a 33% risk of it recurring with subsequent pregnancies if they undergo vaginal delivery.
 Cesarean section is often offered to patients by their healthcare providers if the separation measures greater than 15 mm in order to avoid further pelvic and sacroiliac injuries.

+Also read on physiotherapy special testing for pubic symphysis gapping.